panoply/spx/docs/src/views/docs/getting-started/tutorial.md

 </html>
 ```

----

 # Creating Components

 Let's proceed with creating SPX components to integrate into our web application.
-For a comprehensive understanding, it's advisable to review the [Components Structure](/components/structure) section of the documentation.
-In this tutorial, we'll craft simple components and delve into the process of registering and utilizing them effectively.

-We'll commence by developing a fundamental counter component, aiming to enable incrementing and decrementing a number utilizing Component [Events](/components/events), Component [State](/components/state), and Component [Nodes](/components/nodes).
-Begin by generating a new file named `counter.ts` within the `components` directory of your project, and insert the following code:
+In this tutorial, we'll craft simple components and delve into the process of registering and utilizing them.
+We will start by developing a counter component, aiming to enable incrementing and decrementing a number utilizing SPX Component [events](/components/events), [state](/components/state), and [nodes](/components/nodes).
+Begin by generating a new file named `counter.ts` within the `./src/app/components/` directory of your project, and insert the following code:

+## `counter.ts`

 <!--prettier-ignore-->
 ```ts